antonjanssonnn/emotion_recognizer/README.md

+# Facial-Emotion-Recognintion-using-OpenCV-and-Deepface
+A project owned by CoNest.
+Started by Joel Postonen, and Anton Jansson (Not at HiQ anymore (left 3/9-2024)).
+Built upon the Facial-Emotion-Recognintion-using-OpenCV-and-Deepface `https://github.com/manish-9245/Facial-Emotion-Recognition-using-OpenCV-and-Deepface`.
+Then built quick and dirty to get something going.
+The graphical interfaces are built with the QT-python library.

+Current issues:
+   - Slow refresh-reate of camera capture.
+   - Graphical and user interfaces needs updating.
+   - Restructure of code.
+   - Tests needed.
+   - Need to find hardware to run the software

 # Facial-Emotion-Recognition-using-OpenCV-and-Deepface
 This project implements real-time facial emotion detection using the `deepface` library and OpenCV.
 It captures video from the webcam, detects faces, and predicts the emotions associated with each face.
 The emotion labels are displayed on the frames in real-time.
 This is probably the shortest code to implement realtime emotion monitoring.